 – Induct store-picked order totes and automatically consolidate each order for dispensing to customer

 – Store items and completed orders in three temperature zones: ambient, refrigerated, and frozen for reliably and safely storing food

-I’m John Lert, I’m the Founder and CEO of Alert Innovation and I’m standing here in our first commercial Alphabot® system.
+I’m John Lert, I’m the Founder of Alert Innovation and I’m standing here in our first commercial Alphabot® system.
 I would like to tell you a little about how this came to be.